If you’re considering converting your loft space or putting in a new bathroom, your home insurance may not be front of mind.

-A study* published last year suggested 43% of homeowners had carried out major work on their property in the past five years – but that a similar proportion had not told their insurance company.
+A study* published in 2017 suggested 43% of homeowners had carried out major work on their property in the past five years – but that a similar proportion had not told their insurance company.

 So which home improvements could impact your insurance policy?

 Extensions – including conservatories – and loft or basement conversions are generally big (and expensive) undertakings.
 It’s important your insurer knows your plans well in advance of the work starting.
 Give at least three weeks’ notice if you can.

 Depending on the work you are planning to have done, your insurer may amend the terms of your policy, or cancel your existing cover.

 For example, some insurers may come ‘off risk’ for work such as basement conversions, regardless of type or cost.

 Among other things, your insurer may consider the cost of the work, how long it will take (and how long the property may be unoccupied while it is carried out), and whether your builders have adequate public liability insurance.

 All-in, it is imperative you inform your insurance provider of any plans to carry out significant building work.

 When your extension or conversion is complete, bear in mind you may also wish to increase your contents cover if you buy items to furnish the new space.

 Fitted units in bathrooms and kitchens are insured under buildings cover (as opposed to contents).